 Bing also supports ISO 3166 format along with ISO 639-1 code for languages.

 If your website targets many countries creating hreflang tags can be a frustrating experience.
-To make things easier you have tools like hreflang tag generator which can be used to create hreflang tags.
+To make things easier, you have tools like the hreflang tag generator which can be used to create hreflang tags.

-If you are a publisher with several versions of your website in local languages then use x-default hreflang tag. x-default tag identifies the language used by the user based on their IP address and shows the user content in their preferred language.
-Using x-default also helps publishers to reduce bounce rate on the site and improve conversions.
-If you plan to use x-default it’s important to understand the language market to plan ahead for reaching out to a large number of users.
+If you are a publisher with several versions of your website in local languages, then use the x-default hreflang tag. the x-default tag identifies the language used by the user based on their IP address and shows the user content in their preferred language.
+Using x-default also helps publishers to reduce the bounce rate on the site and improve conversions.
+If you plan to use x-default, it’s important to understand the language market to plan ahead for reaching out to a large number of users.